Preconditioned proximal point methods and notions of partial subregularity: Conclusions

 \section{Conclusions}

 We have studied notions of partial strong submonotonicity and partial subregularity motivated by convergence proofs of optimisation methods.
 We have showed that these concepts can be used to a show improved linear convergence rates, where conventional strong convexity or strong monotonicity is not present.
-To facilitate the verification of partial submonotonicity, in particular for saddle point problems, in further research we would like to develop a characterisation of partial submonotonicity based on non-smooth derivatives, similar in spirit to the Mordukhovich criterion for the Aubin property.
+To facilitate the verification of partial submonotonicity, in particular for saddle point problems, in further research we would like to develop a characterisation of partial submonotonicity based on nonsmooth derivatives, similar in spirit to the Mordukhovich criterion for the Aubin property.
+The latter we have studied in context of the PDPS for nonlinear $K$ in \cite{tuomov-pdex2stability}.
 Considering the non-trivial characterisations of metric subregularity in \cite{gfrerer2011first}, this may or may not be a fruitful path.
 For local monotonicity and hypomonotonicity, which do not involve the infimisation present in submonotonicity, coderivative characterisations are considered in \cite{mordukhovich2016local,chieu2015coderivative}.